 As I write this, it will soon be Thanksgiving in the US.
 One thing I have always enjoyed about social media during this time of year is the opportunity to see the little things that nourish the lives of my friends and colleagues as they share “what I’m grateful for.”

-Due to the post-election social climate, though, I’m not seeing much “gratitude” in my Facebook feed this year.
+Due to the post-election social climate and all the COVID news, though, I’m not seeing much “gratitude” in my Facebook feed this year.
 Instead, I’m still seeing anger, vitriol, whining, and complaining.
 I’m seeing the ending of longtime friendships, and the rapid spread of news stories that aren’t rooted in fact.